 The Kuyper Honors Program in Christian scholarship is more than an honors program.
 Designed to provide highly motivated and academically gifted students with scholarly challenges throughout and beyond the regular curriculum, this program includes three components-interdisciplinary work, theoretical understanding, and seminar participation and leadership-all built on a Christian foundation.
 The program seeks not only to prepare leaders for the Christian and world communities but also to advance the academic atmosphere at Dordt.
 Throughout their undergraduate experience, participating students work closely with their Kuyper Honors Program advisors and faculty mentors to reach their goals.

-- Develop a Kuyperian sense of scholarly work as calling to a particular kind of service in God's kingdom.
+- Develop a Kuyperian sense of scholarly work as calling to a particular kind of Kingdom service

 The Kuyper Honors Program is designed to fit with every major at Dordt.
 To graduate from the program, students will take the following courses, some of which satisfy general education and major requirements: